mariushobbhahn/mariushobbhahn.github.io/_posts/2020-04-02-prob_judging_2.md

 ## Acknowledgements

-Julian, Marion, Bea, Maria, Anton, Samuel.
+I want to thank Julian, Samuel, Bea, Maria, Marion and Anton for the fruitful discussions, elaborate feedback and grammar-nazi skills (probably still contains some typos though).

 ***One last note:***